CybOXProject/Tools/README.md

 Welcome to the CybOX (http://cybox.mitre.org) tools repository.

-/Bindings contains the latest set of CybOX schema bindings can be found.
+/Bindings contains the latest set of CybOX schema bindings.

 /Scripts contains the current set of CybOX scripts and translator utilities.